-In this article, you'll learn about different types of reCAPTCHA and how they're used in MailChimp.
+In this article, you'll learn about different types of reCAPTCHA and how they're used in Mailchimp.

 Google reCAPTCHA is a system designed to tell humans and computers apart, so bots can't fill out forms maliciously on behalf of a human.
 The CAPTCHA acronym stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
-Don't worry, you don't need to remember that!

 This type of reCAPTCHA requires new subscribers to check an "I'm not a robot" box.
 If you've enabled double opt-in and use an embedded or pop-up form, this will appear after your subscriber clicks the link in the opt-in confirmation email.

 This type of reCAPTCHA does some additional analysis behind the scenes.
 It doesn't require new subscribers to check a box, and will only present a visible CAPTCHA if it detects it may be dealing with a bot.

 Embedded or Pop-Up Forms

-Landing Page Signup Form Blocks (Single opt-in lists)||Invisible||No|
+Landing Page Signup Form Blocks (Single opt-in audience)

-Landing Page Signup Form Blocks (Double opt-in lists)||Checkbox||No|
+Landing Page Signup Form Blocks (Double opt-in audience)